A. An Overview to Understanding Dissociation and D.I.D. 1

 5. trauma-based mind control programming (TBMC)

 Basically, dissociation is a coping and defense mechanism that an individual instinctively employs in order to survive trauma.
 This dissociation, when persistent, can develop into the condition known as DID.
-So what was once a help has now turned into a disorder, becoming an involuntary lifestyle and the exclusive or chief coping strategy the person has available to them.
+So what starts off as a helpful coping mechanism, eventually turns into a disorder, becoming an involuntary lifestyle and the exclusive or chief coping strategy the person has available to them

 Symptoms — What DID Looks Like